 Ideally, Drive Safe would like to work with a class of students every 5-8 weeks.
 Sign up early because our program is well established, servicing several generations of happy customers!
 Yes, one can sign up ahead of time for the next class or future classes thereby reserving a spot.
 To reserve a future class slot, the application and deposit must be received by us.
 Our scheduled courses are planned a year in advance, so sign up early to reserve a position in the class.
 Keep in mind that NH State regulations and Drive Safe LLC have stringent guidelines with regard to Birthdates 15.9 months to the first date of class and Classroom absences… so choose your semester with that in mind.

-Classroom time will be held after school, 2:40 to 4:40pm depending on the needs of the enrolled students.
-The days the classes are held are Monday, Tuesday.
+Classroom time will be held after school, 3:00pm to 5:00pm depending on the needs of the enrolled students.
+The days the classes are held are Monday, Tuesday, and Wednesdays.
 There will be exceptions depending on school vacations, weather etc. The teachers strive to avoid planning classes during school vacations.

 2019 Nissan Rogue Sport is a five-passenger subcompact crossover SUV.
 2.0 liter four cylinder engine 141 horsepower 147 pound feet of torque.
 17 inch alloy wheels.
 LED daylight running lights, automatic headlights.
 Power adjustable seats.
 Surround-view camera system.
 A pedestrian detection function for forward collision warning system and rear sensors with automatic braking.
 It is important to teach new technology functions and when to use them.